 Readability of the articles shall be supported by keeping referencing and discussions of academic studies in the field to a minimum; rather, we encourage you to make good use of hyperlinks which allow readers to go directly to the websites of relevant institutions and organizations, or directly to primary sources (like open access government documents, legal texts, official or NGO reports, statistical data etc.).
 Still, where individuals are quoted, or information and claims are taken from media sources or academic literature, this should of course be indicated and properly referenced in endnotes (up to 15 such endnotes are acceptable).

 Other Practical Matters

-All texts are going through a rigorous review process in consultation with the executive editors and editorial board of the Cultures of History Forum.
+All texts are going through a two-step in-house peer-review process.
+In a first step, the submitted text is being reviewed by one of the managing editors in close correspondence with the author.
+Only when the initial revision process is concluded, the article is sent to the executive editors as well as, occasionally, to selected editorial board members for review.
 This revision & re-submission process can take several weeks.
-Finally, all texts are thoroughly copy-edited by native English-language speakers before going online.
-The Forum follows the general guidelines of New Oxford Style Manual (2012).
+The final version of the article is copy-edited by native English-language speakers before going online.
+The Cultures of History Forum follows the general guidelines of New Oxford Style Manual (2012).

-In order to speed up this last process, authors are asked to respond to revision requests within a reasonable timeframe (2–3 weeks max).
-Upon a positive final review, you will be asked to send us a short biographical note (up to 100 words) that indicates your affiliation/position as well as current research projects or other relevant activities.
+In order to speed up the editing process, authors are asked to respond to revision requests within a reasonable timeframe (2 weeks max).
+Upon acceptance of the final version, you will be asked to send us a short biographical note (up to 80 words) that indicates your affiliation/position as well as current research projects or other relevant activities.

 Where authors have supplied us with their own pictures, they are asked to send us, in a separate email, permission to use the pictures for the online publication of the article in the Cultures of History Forum.